siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/230-2025-02-14-property-delegation-in-kotlin.md

 ---
 Kotlin, the modern programming language developed by JetBrains, offers a variety of powerful features that make development more efficient and expressive.
 One such feature is **property delegation**, which allows developers to delegate the responsibility of property management to another class or function.
 This feature enables better code reuse, cleaner implementation, and reduced boilerplate code.

-In this blog post, we will explore property delegation in Kotlin, its use cases, built-in delegates, and how to create custom delegates.
+In this article, we will explore property delegation in Kotlin, its use cases, built-in delegates, and how to create custom delegates.

 ---